-- obtain an international student application form from the Office of Admission or from the website at www.hendrix.edu. - return the completed form with a \$40 non-refundable application fee. - submit official transcripts of all secondary and post-secondary academic work translated into English. - take the Test of English as a Foreign Language (TOEFL), or the equivalent, and have the score reported directly to the College if he or she is a non-native speaker of English. - submit a Declaration of Financial Resources on bank stationery stating financial resources for one full year's expenses at Hendrix College.
+- complete the Common Application online or submit a completed Hendrix application along with \$40 nonrefundable application fee.
+The application fee will be waived if you submit the Common Application online.
+It is also waived if you submit a completed Hendrix application by December 1 or bring it to a campus visit.
+You may access both applications at www.hendrix.edu/apply.
+Also, those who apply by December 1 will know a decision by the end of December. - submit official transcripts of all secondary and post-secondary academic work translated into English. - take the Test of English as a Foreign Language (TOEFL), or the equivalent, and have the score reported directly to the College if he or she is a non-native speaker of English. - submit a Declaration of Financial Resources on bank stationery stating financial resources for one full year's expenses at Hendrix College.